hersephone/quizdelta/README.md

 # quizdelta
-accepts answers to multiple choice questions and uses simple weighs to assign users a category, based on loaded questions, scales and weights
+accepts answers to multiple choice questions and uses simple weights to assign users a category, based on loaded questions, scales and weights